august 6th - 8th

 Note on donations and sponsorship:

 We are accepting donations ongoing.
-Contributions via our Paypal link are not eligible for tax deduction.
 If you would like your donation to be eligible for a tax deduction based on 501(c)(3) status, please contact our chapter at info@stlnoma.com for instructions prior to donating.

 If a tax deduction is not an expectation, you are welcome to donate via our Paypal link.